 - - - - - - - - - - - - - - - - - - - - - - - - -

-Most welding is done on carbon steel, either pipe or sheet metal.
+Most welding is done on carbon steel, in the form of either pipe or sheet metal.
 Carbon steel (which is ordinary steel) can handle a lot of heat.
-Unlike the other metals listed below, this one is very forgiving when on occasion too much heat gets applied by a novice welder.
+Unlike the other metals listed below, this one is very forgiving when too much heat gets applied by a novice welder.
 Nearly all welding processes accommodate carbon steel.
 And you don't need a lot of features on the machine to produce a good-looking weld.

 Stainless steel is much more finicky in how it deals with heat.
 Composed of steel, chromium and nickel, this alloy steel is used for food/beverage vessels and many other products, largely because of its anti-corrosion properties.
 It's typically welded using MIG or TIG machines and requires less current than carbon steel.
-You can also find stainless steel stick electrodes, which allows you to use a stick welding machine to do the job.
-This assumes the base metal is thick enough to stand the heat.
+You can also find stainless steel stick electrodes.
+This allows you to use a stick welding machine to get the job done.
+Of course, the base metal must be thick enough to stand the heat.